 The Pathology Report |

-loved ones who have just been diagnosed - or just prior to the
+anyone who has just been diagnosed - or just prior to the

 A lymphoma can be a serious

-more attention than most diseases since expertise is less common, so you
+more attention than most diseases since experience and therefore expertise is less common, so you

-may need to get more involved with your diagnosis and treatment and seek
+may need to get more involved with your diagnosis (seeking a second

-also an expert to advise your treating physician.
+an expert at a major academic institution to work with your treating physician.

 For the indolent lymphomas it